-UNDP is especially interested in capability and future potential of mobile technology.
+UNDP is especially interested in the capability and future potential of mobile technology.
 Mobile technologies offer portable, real-time communication and worldwide Internet access for people who could not get any access to affordable communication channels before.
-Since many companies in IT industry invest n cell phone services in developing countries, the obstacles to mak physical infrastructure available in underdeveloped nations are small and mobile devices can reach remote areas in a more cost-effective method than other ICTs such as Internet cables or fixed phone lines.
-Moreover, in some regions, mobile devices are the only feasible option of information and communication technology.Middle East is not an exception.
-According to the forecasts by Informa Telecoms & Media, the number of mobile subscriptions in the Middle East will cross the 250 million mark in 2012 his means that the average mobile penetration rate for the Middle East region will pass 107.09% at the end of 2012.
-As a result, mobile technologies are starting to have a significant impact on human development, enhancing democratic governance and other develop areas such as health, education, agriculture, employment, crisis prevention and environment.
-Research conducted by Indian Council for Research on International Economic Relations, ha suggested that there is a correlation between mobile ownership and higher economic growth.
+Since many companies in the IT industry invest in cell phone services in developing countries, the obstacles to making physical infrastructure available in underdeveloped nations are small and mobile devices can reach remote areas in a more cost-effective method than other ICTs such as Internet cables or fixed phone lines.
+Moreover, in some regions, mobile devices are the only feasible option of information and communication technology.

+The Middle East is not an exception.
+According to the forecasts by Informa Telecoms & Media, the number of mobile subscriptions in the Middle East will cross the 250 million mark in 2012.
+This means that the average mobile penetration rate for the Middle East region will pass 107.09% at the end of 2012.
+As a result, mobile technologies are starting to have a significant impact on human development, enhancing democratic governance and other developing areas such as health, education, agriculture, employment, crisis prevention and environment.
+Research conducted by Indian Council for Research on International Economic Relations, has suggested that there is a correlation between mobile ownership and higher economic growth.
 Within governance, mobile technologies can offer new means for empowering citizens and other stakeholders by opening and enhancing democratic processes and mechanisms.
-This mobile government initiative that expand access to information and communications channels creating a new venue for people's participation and giving new voice to those who have historically been marginalized.
+This mobile government initiative that expands access to information and communications channels is creating a new venue for people's participation and giving new voice to those who have historically been marginalized.
 UNDP puts special emphasis on future development.
 Sustainability and scalability are still the main challenges to the strategic deployment of mobile technologies for development.
 Scalability issues are partly the reflection of a gap between what social innovators are doing on the ground and the lack of government action and the need to step in and support such initiatives.
-It is important to distinguish between the provision of private and public goods and services he former tends to take off faster than the latter thanks to the involvement of the private sector.
-Broadening the scope of public administration and service delivery to reach the marginalized region public initiative UNDP is actively organizing events and conferences with affiliation with local governments to promote private involvement in public ICT operation in the Middle East.
+It is important to distinguish between the provision of private and public goods and services.
+The former tends to take off faster than the latter thanks to the involvement of the private sector.
+Broadening the scope of public administration and service delivery to reach the marginalized region public initiative, UNDP is actively organizing events and conferences with affiliation with local governments to promote private involvement in public ICT operation in the Middle East.
 Questions to Consider

 How can ICTs used to accomplish UNDP's Sustainable Development Goals?